 Can I travel alone from my own country to England?

-families.
+the host family.
 If you prefer to travel alone, then your host

 family must be fully aware of your travel plans so that they are